-Getting back to the point – how to make sure nothing of the sort happens to you.
+My safety tips for sleeping outdoors in cold weather will show you how to make sure nothing of the sort happens to you.

-As soon as I came back to Portland, I called my fiend Bobsy, and aged camper and hiker back in the day, and he actually wrote down the things that I need to do if I am going on a hike that carries a risk of sleeping in the cold.
+As soon as I came back to Portland, I called my friend Bobsy, and aged camper and hiker back in the day, and he actually wrote down the things that I need to do if I am going on a hike that carries a risk of sleeping in the cold.

 Tip 1: Warm sleeper is the dry sleeper